ankaAR/bestiario5e/_creatures/hyena.md

 armor_class: "11"
 ---

-***Pack Tactics.*** The hyena has advantage on an attack roll against a creature if at least one of the hyena's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The hyena has advantage on an attack roll against a creature if at least one of the hyena's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones